Police Roll of Honour Trust

 The Police Roll of Honour Trust is a charitable organisation registered in England & Wales and Scotland, it was founded in 2000 and records all those British police officers who have died on and in the line of duty.
 It has been granted a Royal Charter.

 Royal charter

-In November 2016, the Privy Council of the United Kingdom considered the petition of the Police Roll of Honour Trust to be granted incorporation by royal charter, in March 2018 the royal charter was approved by Elizabeth II and presented to the charity by ex Commissioner of Police of the Metropolis Sir Bernard Hogan-Howe QPM.
+In November 2016, Her Majesty's Most Honourable Privy Council considered the petition of the Police Roll of Honour Trust to be granted incorporation by royal charter; in March 2018 the royal charter was approved by Queen Elizabeth II and it was presented to the charity by the former Commissioner of Police of the Metropolis, Lord Hogan-Howe.

-The trust worked with the College of Arms to create their crown badge that was approved by Elizabeth II in 2009.
+The trust worked with the College of Arms to create their crown badge that was approved by Queen Elizabeth II in 2009.

 Police Roll of Honour

 The Police Roll of Honour Trust researches and maintains the UK Police Roll of Honour and has provided this for various other organisations.
 The complete UK Police Roll of Honour is displayed at the National Police Memorial, it is laid out by day and lists all those Police Officers who have died on that day throughout history.
 There are roughly 4,000 names contained within the UK Police Roll of Honour, but ongoing research is slowly adding to that total.